 Sensorweb Research Laboratory is developing Sensor Web systems and applying this revolutionary technology to critical scientific and engineering applications.
 The Sensor Web is also called Internet of Things, or Cyber-Physical Systems.
-We are leaders on decentralized sensing, computing and security in smart grid, smart health and environment sustainability applications, where decentralized sensing, computing, communication and security play a critical role and need a transformative study.
+We are leaders on decentralized sensing, computing and security in energy, environment and health applications.

 Sensor Web is a coordinated observation infrastructure composed of a distributed collection of resources, e.g. sensors, platforms, models, communications infrastructure, that can collectively behave as a single, autonomous, task-able, dynamically adaptive and reconfigurable observing system that provides raw and processed data, along with associated meta-data, via a set of standards-based service-oriented interfaces.
 The definition of the term, "sensor", is intentionally broad and abstract to include a wide range of data and/or information providers.
 This definition, for example, includes models and not just physical instruments capable of sensing a phenomenon.
 Human reports, RADAR, satellite feeds, models, smart meters and thermometers are all examples of sensors within the context of a sensor web.
 The Sensorweb Research Laboratory is devoted to the sensorweb system research, aiming to provide timely, on-demand data and analysis to users who can enable practical benefits for scientific research, national policymaking, economic growth, natural hazard mitigation, and the exploration of other planets in this solar system and beyond.